Read Our Latest Report - Engaging the Future: Baltimore-Washington 2040

 Our first-year goal for the project is to stimulate a science-based conversation about sustainability in this region and to develop one or more baseline scenarios.
 We will stimulate the dialog by considering the key driving forces that will shape the future of the region and by deploying a highly developed set of data and analytic tools to develop baseline scenarios.

 The PRESTO project utilizes the latest methods in scenario planning in order to develop strategies for a more sustainable Baltimore Washington Region.
 With support of the Scientific Advisory Committee, the project team examined major outside driving forces that will impact the sustainability of the region, including the price of energy, the rate of technological development, and the level of government intervention in land use policies.
 These driving forces combine in four divergent scenarios for the future of the Baltimore Washington Region.
-By examining a range of possible futures, the research team will be able to determine which policies are robust in all potential futures for advancing sustainability outcome in the region.
+By examining a range of possible futures, the research team will be able to determine which policies are robust in all potential futures for advancing sustainability outcomes in the region.

 To examine the impacts of the PRESTO scenario, NCSG has developed a unique integrated modeling suite that connects economic, land use, and transportation drivers to environmental and equity outcomes.
 At the core of the modeling suite are the Maryland Statewide Transportation Model (MSTM) and Simple Integrated Land Use Orchestrator (SILO).
 These models simulate the feedback between the use of the transportation network and household location decisions.
-The results from these models feed into the Mobile Emissions Model (MEM) and Building Emissions Model (BEM) it order to determine the energy requirements, CO2 emissions, and local pollution impacts.
+The results from these models feed into the Mobile Emissions Model (MEM) and Building Emissions Model (BEM) in order to determine the energy requirements, CO2 emissions, and local pollution impacts.
 Finally the results from SILO are translated into land cover changes by the Chesapeake Bay Land Change Model (CBLCM).

 In the next phase of model integration, the team will connect Integrated Transport and Health Impact Modelling Tool (ITHIM) to the transportation and emissions model to understand the health impacts of transportation.
 Additionally, the CBLCM will be connected to the Chesepeake Bay Model in order to determine the impact of land cover changes on the health of the Chesapeake Bay and its tributaries.